 Your iPhone turns off in cold weather and you don’t know what to do.
 It even shuts off when there’s plenty of battery life left!
 In this article, I’ll explain why your iPhone turns off when it’s cold as well as recommend some tips on keeping your iPhone warm in cold weather.

 Why Does My iPhone Turn Off In Cold Weather?

 When it’s below freezing outside, keep your iPhone warm and secure in the pocket of your pants or coat, or in a handbag or backpack.
-If you don’t need to use your iPhone, we recommend that you keep it turned off until you can get to a warmer place.
+If you don’t need to use your iPhone, keep it turned off until you can get to a warmer place.
 A software crash or file corruption can occur if you were using your iPhone when it suddenly powers off due to cold weather.

 Is It Possible That Something Is Wrong With My iPhone’s Battery?

 We can’t be sure whether or not there’s a more serious problem with your iPhone’s battery.
 Although it’s normal for an iPhone to turn off in cold weather, it could also be a sign that the battery of your iPhone needs to be replaced.

 Have you noticed other problems with the battery life of your iPhone?
 Is it draining very fast?